shashankms9/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab02_Canvas_App_2.md

 You will follow the below outline to design the canvas app:

 -   Create the app using the phone form factor
--   Connect to Common Data Service as a data source
+-   Connect to Dataverse as a data source
 -   Capture the input (visitor code) and locate the visitor record
 -   Configure a form viewer control to show the visitor information
--   Use a Common Data Service view to populate the gallery
+-   Use a Dataverse view to populate the gallery
 -   Handle checking-in and checking-out process for a visitor

 ## Prerequisites

 * Completion of **Module 0 Lab 0 - Validate lab environment**
-* Completion of **Module 2 Lab 1 - Introduction to Common Data Service**
+* Completion of **Module 2 Lab 1 - Introduction to Microsoft Dataverse**

 ## Things to consider before you begin